weecology/NeonTreeEvaluation/README.md

 ```
 <img src="figures/TEAK_Hyperspectral_download.png" height="500">

-For an evaluation tile (e.g. SJER_059.tif), we have provided an R script to lookup the correct geographic index.
+Evaluation plots are named by NEON (e.g. SJER_059.tif).
+To find the 1km tile that contains this plot, we have provided an R script to lookup the correct geographic index.

 ```
 library(sf)